Yulin-W/incremental-ai/README.md

 ---

 ## 📄 License
 MIT License.
-Open for educational, academic, and non-commercial learning.
+Open for educational and non-commercial learning.